Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-To represent such a state, $n + 1$ frequencies are required; one frequency for each qubit as well as the carrier frequency $w_c$.
-Such an ensemble of states can be created using an octave spacing scheme, with $n$ frequencies for the qubits, 2 frequencies for the basis states, and one for the carrier.
+Each basis state corresponds to one of \(2^{n}\) frequencies.
+Each of \(2^{n}\) complex components may be multiplied by their associated basis states, and the resulting products summed.
+This can be achieved using similar circuitry to that given in the example for \(s(t)\).
+Inner products may be computed via time averaging.

+It is clear that this is not efficient, and La Cour and Ott do not stop here, instead outlining some more efficient approaches for addressing and manipulating qubits of this sort.
+However, this outline demonstrates for us that there is a fundamental bandwidth limitation problem.

-Since a quantum state of $n$ qubits is represented using a complex oscillating time-domain signal, the number of qubits that can be encoded is limited by the attainable bandwidth.
+Since a quantum state of n qubits is represented using a complex oscillating time-domain signal, the number of qubits that can be encoded is limited by the attainable bandwidth.
 Another limitation to consider is the requirements for physical components.
 The proposed device consists of only three types of electrical components: 4 quadrant multipliers, operational amplifiers and analog filters.
 A gate uses a fixed number of multipliers, adders and inverters per qubit.
 La Cour and Ott claim that the total number of components needed for the implementation of a gate scales quadratically with the number of qubits the gate operates on.
-La Cour and Ott estimate that in order to achieve a density of electrical circuitry footprint that scales exponentially with the number of qubits, transistor density would need to improve by a factor of 1000 from what it is today.
-If this goal were reached, and encoding information with a 1 THz bandwidth were possible, they claim it would then be feasible to emulate a system of 40 qubits, which is comparable to a modern high performance computer with 1 TB of RAM.
+La Cour and Ott estimate that in order to achieve a density of electrical circuitry footprint that scales exponentially with the number of qubits, transistor density would need to improve by a factor of 1000 from what it was in 2015.
+For context, it improved by closer to 10x between 2015 and 2020 {[}40{]}.
+If this goal were reached, and encoding information with a 1 THz bandwidth were possible, they claim it would then be feasible to emulate a system of 40 qubits, which is comparable to a high performance computer with 1 TB of RAM.

 Due to the bandwidth limitation, the inefficiencies of this implementation largely exist in the time domain.
-The time dependence of a state introduces a relationship between the signal duration $T$ and number of modellable qubits $n$.
+The time dependence of a state introduces a relationship between the signal duration \(T\) and number of modellable qubits \(n\).
 A signal duration of 10 hours would yield roughly 50 qubits, while 1 year would yield roughly 60 qubits.
-Even if $T$ were on the order of the age of the Universe only about 95 qubits could be represented.
+Even if \(T\) were on the order of the age of the Universe only about 95 qubits could be represented.

 La Cour and Ott conclude that a quantum emulation device with an octave spacing of qubit frequencies would be constrained by an exponential scaling of required bandwidth.
 So, this signal based emulation methodology also scales with untenable complexity.